 The 501st JFW, also known as the Strike Witches, is a specialist unit composed entirely of witches originally stationed in Britannia and later in Romagna.
-Although their primary duty is defending the area where they are stationed from neuroi, they are the ones responsible for liberating Gallia from the neuroi.
-After the liberation of Gallia, they were disbanded, however they were reformed in Romagna to help defend the area.
+Although their primary duty is defending the area where they are stationed from Neuroi, they are the ones responsible for liberating Gallia from the Neuroi.
+After the liberation of Gallia, they were disbanded, however they were reformed in Romagna to help defend the area after the disastrous Operation Trajanus.
 During the liberation of Gallia, they were one of the squadrons under the command of Trevor Maloney, after they were reformed to defend Romagna they were placed under the command of Adolfine Galland.

-Improbably Female Cast: The overwhelmingly female demographics of the witches is hardly unique since magic is pretty much an all girl party.
-What justifies the presence of this trope is Minna enacting a rule that prevents any guys from getting anywhere near the limelight.
+- Improbably Female Cast: The overwhelmingly female demographics of the witches is hardly unique since magic is pretty much an all girl party.

 These are the maidens who make up the 501st Joint Fighter Wing, better known as the Strike Witches.

 Yoshika comes from a family of magical doctors on the island nation of Fuso.
 Her father was responsible for the creation of the Striker Unit, magically powered engines that amplify magic, to counter the Neuroi.
 However, her father was killed in the war tainting Yoshika's perception of it.
 She was initially reluctant when Mio came to recruit her, but after helping to defend the Fuso fleet from a Neroi attack, she agreed to join the 501st Strike Witches.
 Yoshika's striker unit is based on the Mitsubishi Zero A6M3a and she carries around a Type 99 13mm machine gun.
 She's named after the WWII ace Kanayoshi Mutou.